Introduction

 According to the EIT, a more digitalized approach to traceability could contribute to the following benefits:

-• Simplification of corrective actions
+• Simplification of actions

 • Quick identification of issues